 On the other hand, if you want to make a dry table wine, it is important to use a yeast strain that can handle the level of sugar in the grapes you have.
 Every wine yeast strain has an alcohol tolerance level, above which fermentation simply stops.

 For example, the CSM yeast strain has a low alcohol tolerance of 14%.
 That means it could be a risky yeast to use if you want to make a dry wine and your grapes come in above 25° Brix.
-Alcohol tolerances for the various wine yeasts we carry are given in the Yeast Recommendations chart.

 Aside from these reasons for testing your juice for sugar content, the original Brix is one thing weʼd want to know to help us in trouble-shooting a suspected fermentation problem.